HPG Interfaces

 Back to Getting Started

-To work on HiPerGator you will have to connect to hpg.rc.ufl.edu from your local computer either via SSH (terminal session) or via one of the web/application interfaces we provide such as Galaxy, Open OnDemand, or JupyterHub.
+You can connect to a HiPerGator server on hpg.rc.ufl.edu from your local computer either via SSH (terminal session) or via one of the web/application interfaces we provide such as Galaxy, Open OnDemand, or JupyterHub.
 You can also SSH Using VSCode to easily view and edit files, but remember to not run jobs on it, and use sbatch instead.

 The default port 22 will require password authentication whereas port 2222 can be used for ssh key authentication.